-Geneva President Elise Huszar presented the 2017 Researcher of the Year (ROY) award to Dr. Vincent Ho, Chair of Radiology at Uniformed Services University of the Health Sciences (USU), earlier today at the USU Faculty Assembly.
+Geneva President Elise Huszar presented the 2017 Researcher of the Year (ROY) award to Dr. Vincent Ho, Chair of Radiology at Uniformed Services University (USU), earlier today at the USU Faculty Assembly.
 This award honors an individual who, in partnership with Geneva, spearheads innovative medical research within the U.S. military for the benefit of service members and veterans, their families, and the global community.
 Dr. Ho was selected due to his groundbreaking research efforts in the field of medical diagnostics, including spearheading the development of novel techniques and technological advancements in imaging.

 Dr. Ho manages 37 research programs in collaboration with over 25 principal investigators across the National Capital Region.
 Additionally, Dr. Ho is involved with 14 active industry-funded clinical trials, and provides various radiological assessments in areas including oncology, gastroenterology, and hepatology.
 Dr. Ho has co-authored over 85 peer-reviewed publications, 140 scientific abstracts and four books, and holds 18 U.S. patents.
 He has served on four journal editorial boards and is a reviewer for over 20 scientific journals.